|This is an unofficial version.

 (b) to attend at the preliminary investigation.

-(a) directing the investigated member to produce to the complaints committee any records in his or her possession or under his or her control, if it is shown that the investigated member failed to produce them when required by the complaints committee; or
+(a) directing any registered member to produce to the complaints committee any records in the member's possession or under their control, if it is shown that the member failed to produce them when required by the complaints committee; or

 (b) directing any person to produce to the complaints committee any records that are or may be relevant to the complaint being investigated.